Accessibility

 On-site Accessibility

-At APA 2026, we are taking an active and intentional role in creating an inclusive and welcoming environment where all attendees have the opportunity to participate.
-While we aim to anticipate a wide range of access needs, we recognize that individual needs vary and individualized requests remain essential.
-For individuals with disabilities and/or medical conditions, if you require accommodations beyond the examples provided below, please specify accommodations during the registration process and a member of our team will reach out to gather more details and ensure we can accommodate your request.
+At APA 2026, we continue to take an active and intentional role in creating an inclusive and welcoming environment where all attendees have the opportunity to participate.
+While we aim to anticipate a wide range of access needs, we recognize that individual needs vary.
+For individuals with disabilities and/or medical conditions, if you request accommodations beyond the examples provided below, please specify accommodations during the registration process and a member of our team will reach out to gather more details to determine how APA can best accommodate your request.

 We ask that you register by June 24